yowmamasita/blog/source/_posts/Deploying-an-Elixir-app-to-Google-App-Engine.md

 tags:
 ---

 I've been hearing a lot of good things about [Elixir](http://elixir-lang.org/) lately so I thought of trying it out and making it work with [Google App Engine](https://cloud.google.com/appengine/docs/flexible/).
-This post has nothing about these good things though, but I've been reading and practicing a lot of functional programming lately and I recommend everyone to check it out.
+This post has nothing about these good things though; I've been reading and practicing a lot of functional programming lately and I recommend everyone to check it out.

 To start, you need to install Elixir.
 Instructions are described [here](http://elixir-lang.org/install.html) to set it up.
 I am running Ubuntu 14.04 so I had to do run these commands: